pyscf/pyscf.github.io/source/user/scf.rst

 * ``'minao'`` (default)

+    A superposition of atomic densities
+    :cite:`Almlof1982_JCC_385,VanLenthe2006_JCC_926` technique, in
-    Superposition of atomic densities projected in a minimal basis obtained from the first contracted functions in the cc-pVTZ or cc-pVTZ-PP basis set.
+    which the guess is obtained by projecting the minimal basis of the first contracted functions in the cc-pVTZ or cc-pVTZ-PP basis set onto the orbital basis set, and then forming the density matrix.
 The guess orbitals are obtained by diagonalizing the Fock matrix that arises from the spin-restricted guess density.

 * ``'1e'``